catsdata/School_District_Analysis/README.md

 ## Summary:

-In Summary, removing the 9th grade Thomas High School grades made insignificant changes and we can assume that the grades were not fraudulent.
+In Summary, removing the 9th grade Thomas High School grades made very minor changes, within tenths and hundredths; however it is a consistent decrease in those numbers.
 Changes to the District Summary, School Spending, School Size, and School Type all reflect the neglible changes we see to Thomas High School directly.
-It is my recommendation that the original reports, including the 9th grade Thomas High School data, are used for reporting detail to the school board.

 Code can be accessed [HERE](https://github.com/catsdata/School_District_Analysis/blob/main/PyCitySchools.ipynb) for the original, and [HERE](https://github.com/catsdata/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb) for the adjustment for Thomas High School.